Baler Maintenance Tips

 Benefits of a Compactor

-• Easier loading and transporting waste
+• Easier loading and transporting of waste

 • Ideal for bulky waste that needs compacting